AustinCrouch296/ActiveDirectoryLab/README.md

 Press OK.<br />

 Select the Virtual Machine again, and press Start.<br />
-Once it loads, VirtualBox will prompt you to link the Windows ISO, link the Server 2019 ISO and press "Mount and Retry Boot".<br />
+Once it loads, you will be asked to link the Windows ISO.
+Link the Server 2019 ISO and press "Mount and Retry Boot".<br />
-From here, we will be working in Windows!
+The next steps will take place inside of Windows.

 #### Configuring NICs (Internal/External Networks)
 Open and navigate to the Control Panel > Network and Intenet > Network and Sharing Center > Change Adapter Settings<br />